PHYSIOTHERAPY - What to expect

 CLINICAL PILATES SESSIONS

 These are focused 1:1 sessions whereby you will be guided through an individualised Pilates exercise session tailored to your phase of rehabilitation and specific to your injury, dance or sporting demands.
 These sessions can be useful to progress your strength, flexibility and movement control post injury, before and after pregnancy, post surgery or simply as an adjunct to your weekly training or exercise regime.
 You can work at your own pace doing exercise that is designed specifically for you.
-We also work closely with providers of Dance Pilates so can progress your exercises so you are ready to participate in group sessions.
+Working closely with Dance Pilates enables progression of your exercises so you are ready to participate in specific dance pilates group sessions.

 POST OPERATIVE PHYSIOTHERAPY